First I’d like to start this post with a huge WOOHOO to the Super Bowl XLVI Champs, the NY Giants! Way to go, Big Blue!

 I had this whimsical, rustic Valentine cake in mind already, but I didn’t think I would get so lucky and find this great dark chocolate cake recipe from Martha Stewart which Sarah calls ‘Chocolate Cake that Changes Everything’.
 I think I have to agree.
-It’s so deep, dark, moist and super chocolatey, it’ll blow your socks off if you’re a deep, dark chocolate lover.
+It’s so deep, dark, moist and super choc-o-latey, it’ll blow your socks off if you’re a deep, dark chocolate lover (I’m not).
 Sarah made hers in a 13 x 9 -inch pan, but I decided to make it as Martha’s original recipe reads; in two 8-inch cake pans.
 I had serious plans for this chocolate cake.

 Oh Nuts, my favorite place for all things nuts, fruits, candy etc, sent me my choice of 1 lb of Jordan Almonds to play around with – and play I did.
 I chose a Valentine mix, and after smashing some of the Jordan Almonds to smithereens, I stirred them into the ganache while it was still liquid.
 This way, you get bits of almonds and candy shell with each bite.
 Oh, but I’m not done yet.
 The ganache was then topped with the aforementioned deep pink, fresh raspberry buttercream, and let me just say; I LOVE this buttercream!

-I try to avoid food color at all costs, so for this luscious buttercream, a fresh raspberry reduction made that possible.
+I try to avoid food color at all costs, so for this buttercream, a fresh raspberry reduction made that possible.
 Look at that deep, hot pink hue!
-I was originally going to make Swiss or Italian meringue based buttercreams for the filling and frosting, but with this decadent, deep chocolate cake and all the tempered chocolate hearts I painted, plus the chocolate shards and ganache, I felt the cake would be far too rich.
-So, I made a confectioner’s based buttercream reducing the powdered sugar in both the raspberry filling and the super, silky dark chocolate frosting – another recipe courtesy of Martha dearest.
+I was originally going to make Swiss or Italian meringue based buttercreams for the filling and frosting, but with this deep, dark chocolate cake and all the tempered chocolate hearts I painted, plus the chocolate shards and ganache, I thought the cake would be far too rich.
+So, I made a confectioner’s based buttercream reducing the powdered sugar in both the raspberry filling and the super, silky dark chocolate frosting, another recipe courtesy of Martha dearest.